amyasnikov/validity/docs/quickstart_polling.md

     assigned_object_id=junos2_fxp.id
 )
 ```
-When IPs are bound to interfaces and interfaces are bound to devices, primary IPs can be assigned
+When IPs are bound to interfaces and interfaces are bound to devices, primary IPs can be assigned to devices

 ```python
 junos1.primary_ip4 = ip1.id